-This funding program has relatively broad criteria: smaller businesses looking to significantly expand their teams.
-In most cases, portions of the grant are distributed over the course of three years to finance multiple hiring stages.
+This funding program has relatively broad criteria: smaller businesses looking to expand their teams significantly.
+In most cases, portions of the grant are distributed over three years to finance multiple hiring stages.

 Louisiana Community Development Block Grant

 Louisiana’s Office of Community Development refurbishes residential buildings and improves economic opportunities in low-income areas.
-In order to apply, businesses must contact the state or local government branches typically associated with their industry.
-Business that have previously been affected by hurricanes or other weather-related incidents can also apply for special disaster recovery grants.
+To apply, businesses must contact the state or local government branches typically associated with their industry.
+Businesses that have previously been affected by hurricanes or other weather-related incidents can also apply for special disaster recovery grants.

 Maryland Child Care Quality Incentive Grant Program

 This quarterly grant from the Maryland Division of Early Childhood Development goes to local childcare facilities that meet certain criteria.
 The most important requirements involve the economic backgrounds of the parents.